Fun & Games - Your Guide to Winning Prizes at Fall Fest

 Each registration package (From the Free “Canuck for a Day” package to the “Just Give’r” VIP Package) will include a full set of game cards that you can use to win prizes.
 Some games, such as the Geocacher’s Bingo, provide instant win opportunities, while others get your name entered into a draw for the bigger prizes.

-Geocacher’s Bingo (Instant Winner Game)
+Stampede Bingo (Instant Winner Game)

-In this twist on a typical bingo, your job is to locate 23 ammo cans that are hidden (well, not really hidden per say, but strategically placed) within the Large Horse Arena.
+In this twist on a typical bingo, your job is to locate 23 ammo cans that are hidden (well, not really hidden per say, but strategically placed) around the Large Horse Arena.
 Your task is to open the ammo can and inspect the item inside.
 If that item is located on your bingo card, take a sticker from inside the ammo can and place it on the item on your bingo card.
 If you get a bingo (line, two lines, X, T, box, etc) you will instantly win a prize at the prize table, ranging from a pathtag to a custom bison tube with RITR log sheet.

 Icebreaker Bingo